 Student Diana Laureano shares about how Río Hondo College has been supporting her during this crisis and reminds students where to access resources.

 As we move forward as a campus community during these challenging times, we have additional information to share with you.

 We want you to know that our faculty and staff are here to support you as we prioritize your health, safety, and well-being as well as your academic success.

 To best serve you, we have created a student services virtual Zoom webpage to immediately answer your questions and provide information: https://www.riohondo.edu/remoteservices/ These are virtual office hours where you can talk to a staff member live.

 If you have any challenges with accessing Canvas or with the online mode of instruction, please reach out to your instructor or the appropriate dean.
 Please be safe and stay engaged with your studies.

 Considering that some students do not have home access to computers, the District has made Chromebooks available for students to check out from the Library’s Circulation Desk.

 The Chromebook will be available on a loan basis for the remaining of the spring semester.
+Monday to Thursday: 8 AM to 5 PM, Friday: 8 AM to 3 PM.
+Hours and services are subject to change.
 If you have any questions, please contact our Library’s Circulation Desk at 562-908-3416.

 Río Hondo College students have access to Office 365 for FREE from the Cloud.
 For information on how to access Office 365, click here.